johnwesleyquintero/wesai-dev/README.md

 1.  **Set API Key:** Click the gear icon in the header to open the settings modal.
 Enter your Google Gemini API key.
 You can get a key for free from [Google AI Studio](https://aistudio.google.com/app/apikey).
 2.  **Describe a Component:**
-    - In the "Describe a Component" text area, write a detailed description of the UI element you want to create.
+    - In the "Input" text area, write a detailed description of the UI element you want to create.
     - **Example:** _"A responsive pricing card with three tiers: Basic, Pro, and Enterprise.
 Each card should show the plan name, price, a list of features, and a call-to-action button.
 The Pro plan should be highlighted."_
 3.  **Generate:**
     - Press the "Generate with WesAI" button or use the keyboard shortcut `Cmd/Ctrl + Enter`.
 4.  **Review:**
     - The output panel will show a live **Preview** of your component.
-    - Click the **Code** tab to view and copy the generated HTML, CSS, and JavaScript.
+    - Click the **Code** tab to view and copy the generated React component (.tsx) code.

 ---